Our staff will respond to your query promptly and provide detailed information to your questions.

 - 96Kg of CO₂e Average carbon footprint per person?

 All transportation (by buses, trains, and boats) between destinations is included in the price.
-This includes travel between Fredrikstad and Gothenburg by premium 50 Degrees North mini-coach, which will accommodate spontaneous photo stops, as well as food and rest stops.
+This includes travel between Fredrikstad and Gothenburg by premium 50 Degrees North mini-coach or similar, which will accommodate spontaneous photo stops, as well as food and rest stops.

 - 4 nights’ hotel accommodation in shared double/twin rooms with private facilities